-5 Fun New Things to do in Taipei for 2020
+5 Fun New Things to do in Taipei

 Taiwan is my home away from home, with Taipei acting as our base of operations every time my wife, bub and I head back to visit family and friends.
 The internet is awash with lists of the top tourist spots from around the globe, and below is certainly not a definitive ‘Top 5’ for Taipei, but it will give you a couple of extra low key options to add to 101 and the night markets, so enjoy.